EjiroLaurelD/Scalable-and-Secure-Three-Tier-Web-Application-Architecture/README.md

 # ​​Three-Tier Architecture Deployment on AWS with Terraform
-### This repo contains my submission for the Cloud Gen DevOps Technical assessment Task 2: Scalable and Secure Web Application Architecture.

 A three-tier architecture consisting of a Web tier, Application tier and a Database tier in private subnets with Autoscaling for the web and application tier and a load balancer.
 A Bastion Host and Nat gatway provisioned to allow ssh access to the instances and access to the internet.